Hurricane Florence: North Carolina

+The slow movement of Florence leading up to and following landfall contributed to the persistence of rainbands over North Carolina between Wilmington and Elizabethtown.
+The training of rainbands over the same areas led to a swath of rainfall accumulations exceeding 30 in, and rainfall totals exceeded 10 in over much of southeastern and south-central North Carolina.
+A maximum rainfall total of 35.93 in was recorded around 7 mi (11 km) northwest of Elizabethtown, setting a new state record for the highest rainfall accumulation resulting from a tropical cyclone.
+The hurricane also produced 27 tornadoes in North Carolina.
+Damage statewide reached an estimated US$17 billion, more than the combined damage of Hurricane Floyd and Hurricane Matthew in the state, according to Governor Roy Cooper.
+Estimated insurance losses ranged between $2.8–5 billion.
+Hurricane-related flooding damaged an estimated seventy-five thousand structures, many of which had been previously damaged in Hurricane Matthew.

 In Wrightsville Beach, North Carolina, 27 people required lifeguard rescue between September 8 and 9.
 On September 13, New Bern, North Carolina, was inundated with storm surge around 6 ft.
 Water levels rose in the west side of the Pamlico Sound.
 Water levels on the Neuse River at Oriental, North Carolina peaked at 9.6 feet above normal.
 Employees at ABC affiliate WCTI-TV (which serves the surrounding market that includes Greenville and Jacksonville) were forced to evacuate its New Bern studio facility that evening due to the rising waters, with WCTI switching to a simulcast of Sinclair sister station WPDE's live coverage of the storm until station staff could resume their own broadcasts.
 Reports indicated that around 150 people were in need of rescue in New Bern because of the heavy flooding.

 Florence's flooding in North Carolina and Virginia was compounded by earlier flooding during the summer that left the ground heavily saturated.